Matt-A-Bennett/Matt-A-Bennett.github.io/ufc_database/ufc_database.md

 <div style="text-align: justify">
 Last, I note that a couple of links give me an error, so in those cases we just move on to the next link.
-Then I sort the list by the event number and write the data to a txt file.
+Then I sort the list by the event number and write the data to a txt file:
 </div>

 {% highlight python %}